 - In rare cases, an epidural can lead to permanent loss of feeling or movement in one or both legs.
 Some cases of paralysis have occurred.
 But again, this is extremely rare.

-Overall, epidurals are a low risk, non-surgical option available to laboring women.
-It may be something that you are considering for your labor and baby’s birth or maybe you are just doing your research and weighing your options.
-Either way, we want everyone to know that there is no right way to have a baby.
-Whether you choose medicated or unmedicated, as long as you have done your research and it’s what you prefer do what you feel is best for you and baby.
+Overall, epidurals are a low-risk, non-surgical option available to laboring women.
+It may be something you are considering for your labor and baby’s birth, or maybe you are just researching and weighing your options.
+Either way, we want everyone to know there is no right way to have a baby.
+So, whether you choose medicated or unmedicated, as long as you have done your research and it’s what you prefer, do what you feel is best for you and your baby.
 That is what we call an empowered birth!